finos/perspective/docs/md/js.md

 `perspective` library and formatting its output to the provided visualization plugins.

-If you are using babel or another build environment which supports ES6 modules, you only need to import the `perspective-viewer` libraries somewhere in your application - these modules export nothing, but rather register the components for use within your site's regular HTML:
+If you are using Babel or another build environment which supports ES6 modules, you only need to import the `perspective-viewer` libraries somewhere in your application - these modules export nothing, but rather register the components for use within your site's regular HTML: